 What transactions qualify for a grace period?

 Transactions that are eligible for grace periods are typically limited to new purchases.
-Other transactions like balance transfers and cash advances don’t qualify for a grace period and instead, are charged interest beginning on the transaction date.
-Note, if you are utilizing a 0% intro period for balance transfers, you won’t be charged interest during the length of the intro period.
+Other transactions, like balance transfers and cash advances, do not qualify for a grace period and are instead charged interest starting on the transaction date.

 What happens to my grace period if I miss a payment?